slatedocs/slate/source/index.html.md

 --------- | ------- | -------- | -----------
 domain | None | True | A valid domain string.
 In case ant of the domains are malformed, request is aborted with status `422`.

-# Opinions
+# Intelligence

-Opinions endpoints provide with the ability to look at the narratives, opinions, themes that emerge in a topic with various metrics.
+Intelligence API provides users with insights on topics of their choice.
+Users are provided with opinions, narratives and themes that emerge on a topic and with metrics denoting stance.
-As well as that, they can compare themes of 2 different topics.
+The endpoints enable obtaining insights for individual topic, as well comparing a number of topics (no upper limit on the number of topics to be compared).

 ## Authentication